-During the nine months ended October 31, 2023, no share purchase warrants were exercised.
+During the period ended April 30, 2024 and year ended January 31, 2024, no share purchase warrants were exercised.

 11. Share Options

 The Company has a Share Option Plan (the "Plan") under which it is authorized to grant options to purchase common shares of the Company to directors, senior officers, employees and/or consultants of the Company.
 The aggregate number of shares of the Company which may be issued and sold under the Plan will not exceed 10% of the total number of common shares issued and outstanding from time to time.
 Share options are granted with a maximum term of five years with vesting requirements at the discretion of the Board of Directors.